- Manitoba to begin easing COVID-19 restrictions next week, premier says.

 What’s happening around the world

-As of early Wednesday morning, more than 167.8 million cases of COVID-19 had been reported around the world, according to a compilation of cases from Johns Hopkins University.
-The reported global death toll stood at more than 3.4 million.
+As of Wednesday afternoon, more than 382.6 million cases of COVID-19 had been reported worldwide, according to Johns Hopkins University’s coronavirus tracker.
+The reported global death toll stood nearly 5.7 million.

 Credit belongs to : www.cbc.ca